 With 10 office locations and two immediate care centers in the San Fernando, Santa Clarita and Simi Valleys, you can find Facey Medical Group care wherever is most convenient for you.
 Whether at home or work, we probably have an office close by.

 Our hours of operation vary between individual offices.
-Most offer extended service hours on Mondays for adults.
-Our Mission Hills and Valencia clinics also provide extended hours pediatrics appointments Monday through Thursday.
+Most offer extended hours on select days for adult primary care and pediatric services.
 To see the hours of operation for a particular office, click on a location's name within our locations directory.

 A primary care physician, or PCP, is a physician who provides the first contact for a person with an undiagnosed health concern and ongoing care for most medical conditions.
 A specialty in medicine is a branch of medical science.
 After completing medical school, physicians or surgeons usually further their medical education in a specific specialty of medicine by completing a multiple year residency.

 Some insurance plans require a written referral from a primary care physician before you can seek treatment from a specialty care provider, so it is important to check with your insurance plan about their specific requirements, if any.
 Primary care physicians are available at most of our clinics.
 Our primary care fields include: